josephquested/redux-breakout/README.md

 })

 ```
-This is a really simple fix for our problem, if not a little iffy.
+This is a really simple fix for our problem, but maybe a little iffy.
 It definitely works, but I imagine that redux purists would be uncomfortable with the fact that
-we're using something *other than our redux state* to set the `mood`.
+we're using something *other than our redux state* to set the `mood` initially.
 But redux purists be damned, this is a simple little fix.

 Since we're already pissing off those purists, we can get rid of our `initialState` variable over in `reducer.js`, and replace it with an empty array.
 Like so: